tanasegabriel/le/test/README.md

     docker run -it le_agent

+There is a convenience script that will run the tests & execute pylint.
+It can be run with:

+    ./run_tests.sh

-Then you can run the tests with:
+You can run the tests manually with the following command:

-    cd le/test && virtualenv env && source env/bin/activate && pip install -r requirements.pip && ./tests.sh
+    cd /le/test && virtualenv env && source env/bin/activate && pip install -r requirements.pip && ./tests.sh

-Pylint can also be run on the docker container with:
+Pylint can also be run manually on the docker container with:

-    cd le && pylint src
+    cd /le && pylint src